giuliodondi/kOS-Shuttle-OPS3/README.md

   - remember that you need to switch manually, the program will never do it for you

 Remarks:
-- The speedbrake logic is as follows:
+- The auto speedbrake logic is as follows:
   - constant above Mach 1.5 or during S-turns
   - A function of the error with respect to a target Dynamic Pressure profile (i.e. velocity corrected for air density)
+- You can use manual speedbrakes to add or subtract drag if you're way off the energy profile
+- If flying CSS:
-- If flying CSS you should make small corrections especially in pitch, as it's very easy to overshoot the HUD command
+  -  you should make small corrections especially in pitch, as it's very easy to overshoot the HUD command
-- In any case, you don't need super crisp vertical control during Acquisition and S-turns
+  - In any case, you don't need super crisp vertical control during Acquisition and S-turns, it's enough to be within the +/- 1000m mark by HAC acquisition
-- Instead, during Heading align and Prefinal, you should have an eye on the Altitude error slider and, if needed, over-correct a little to get back on profile as soon as possible
+  - During Heading align and Prefinal, it's easier to manage altitude and acquire the altitude profile.
+You should keep an eye on the Altitude error slider and, if needed, deliberately over-correct your putch inputs to track the profile.
+The important thing is to be reasonably close to 0 error by pre-final
+- The energy profile is calibrated intentionally to place the Shuttle above profile by HAC acquisition.
+If the HAC turn is less than 180°, there might not be enough time to null the altitude error by the end of TAEM, usually this is not a major issue for what follows

 # GRTLS guidance